1. The Captain is Always Right.

 These work for me.
 I practice some of the things here and the others I practice a lot.
 They may or may not work for everybody and you may also have other tricks that you are practicing on board.

-Whatever you do to make your sailing fun, peaceful and memorable, do it with all your heart.
-Share this post to your fellow seaman to help them.
+Whatever you do to make your sailing fun, peaceful, and memorable, do it with all your heart.
+Share this post with your fellow seaman to help them.

-Ahoy and may the winds be on your favor.
+Ahoy and may the winds be in your favor.